gpstar81/GPStar-proton-pack/ATTENUATOR_FLASHING.md

 ## For ESP32

-This device is capable of supporting Over-The-Air (OTA) updates for firmware, meaning you will need to utilize a desktop web browser from a computer (not a mobile device or tablet) and the built-in WiFi access point provided by the controller (prefix: "ProtonPack_"). **However, please note the following special condition!**
+This device is capable of supporting Over-The-Air (OTA) updates for firmware, meaning you will need to utilize a desktop web browser from a computer (not a mobile device or tablet) and the built-in WiFi access point provided by the controller (prefix: "ProtonPack_"). **However, please note the following special conditions!**

-- If you used an off-the-shelf ESP32 device, then the software which enables the WiFi access point is **not yet loaded** so you will need to follow the "First-Time Upload" for the initial upload of firmware to your device.
+1. If you used an off-the-shelf ESP32 device, then the software which enables the WiFi access point is **not yet loaded** so you will need to follow the "First-Time Upload" for the initial upload of firmware to your device.
+1. If you are performing your first upgrade to the version v6.x firmware, you will need to perform the exact same process as the "First-Time Upload" to re-partition your device to accept the larger firmware files.

+### Important Partition Upgrades: V5.x &rarr; V6.x

+&#128721; **STOP, PLEASE READ!**

+**The partition scheme for the ESP32-based controllers has changed as of v6.0.0 to support a larger firmware file.
+This requires an update via USB cable for any users who were previously on a firmware release in v5.x or earlier.** You will need to follow the "First-Time Upload" process to use a new, custom partition scheme on the device which provides a larger storage areas for Over-the-Air (OTA) updates.
+The standard flash memory of the ESP-WROOM-32 modules we use is limited to 4MB and must provide space to upload new firmware.
+For context, the default partition prioritized a "SPIFFS" area which was intended for file storage but is not used for our purposes.
+By removing that storage area we can allocate more space for larger firmware images (app0/app1), and adds an additional area for non-volatile storage (NVS).

+**Old Scheme:**

+- nvs: 20kb
+- otadata: 8kb
+- app0: 1280kb (ota_0)
+- app1: 1280kb (ota_1)
+- spiffs: 1408kb
+- coredump: 64kb

+**New Scheme:**

+- nvs: 20kb
+- otadata: 8kb
+- app0: 1920kb (ota_0)
+- app1: 1920kb (ota_1)
+- nvs2: 128kb
+- coredump: 64kb

+Once you have updated to a firmware from v6.x or later using the USB process, then then you may proceed to using the instructions for over-the-air (OTA/WiFi) updates **without** a USB cable as described in the **"Standard Updates"** section.

 ### ESP32: First-Time Upload (via USB)

-The following steps MUST be taken if this situation applies to you:
+The following steps MUST be taken if either of these situations applies to you:

 - If you are using your own ESP32 controller direct from Amazon or another supplier, then the microcontroller has not been flashed with the GPStar firmware to enable the OTA upload feature and the manual flashing process is required.
+- Or, if you are performing the first firmware update since the introduction of v6.x you will need to perform the manual flashing process.
+We need to make room for larger firmware files and this can only be done by repartitioning the device's internal 4MB storage area.

 **Troubleshooting:** When using a USB cable, if your ESP32 controller does not appear as a serial device it may be required to install a driver for the "CP210x USB to UART Bridge" onto your computer.
 A driver for Windows and macOS is available [via Silicon Labs](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads) and has proved useful.